 - Eternal Life is an inheritance of God reserved for those who love him.
 But we cannot say we love him if we refuse to show mercy to people.

 - Our love for one another truly reveals our love for God.
 To show mercy and be a neighbor to the needy is the act of that love.

 - Be a neighbor to anyone in need.
-Don’t divide people as neighbors and non-neighbors based on their race or behavior because God creaed everyone in his own image.
+Don’t divide people as neighbors and non-neighbors based on their race or behavior because God created everyone in his own image.

-A. Don’t count the reward: Although loving others will make us hairs of eternal life, it’s not the reason why we show mercy.
+Although loving others will make us heirs of eternal life, it’s not the reason why we show mercy.
 Compassion is.
-If eternal life is the sole purpose for showing mercy then we areseeking to earn it.
+If eternal life is the sole purpose for showing mercy then we are seeking to earn it.

-B. Don’t count the risk: The Priest and the Levite counted the risk.
-The Samaritan didn’t.
-We can’t show mercy unless we are willing to leave the comfort zone.
+The Priest and the Levite counted the risk.
+The Good Samaritan didn’t.
+We can’t show mercy unless we are willing to leave our comfort zone.